 As with any surgical procedure, there are certain risks involved.
 Breast augmentation is an invasive type of cosmetic surgery involving the surgical placement of breast implants.
 Breast augmentation in the UK is considered a very safe procedure with a low risk of complications.
-Breast implant illness has recently been discussed in the media, and many patients may be wondering whether this is a recognised complication of breast implant surgery.
+Breast implant illness or BII has recently been discussed in the media, and many patients may be wondering whether this is a recognised complication of breast implant surgery.

 Breast implant illness, or BII, describes a range of potential symptoms that may occur after breast augmentation surgery.
 Breast implant illness is not yet entirely accepted by the medical community as a formal diagnosis because it covers a wide range of potential symptoms.
 Some patients may experience tension-type headaches with dry eyes or dry mouth.
 Other patients may suffer from chronic fatigue and muscle aches and pains.